-The online matrimonial concept has become quite popular these days, with more and more people registering on matrimonial websites to find their right match.
+The online matrimonial concept has become quite popular these days, with more and more people registering on matrimony sites to find their right match.
 But, once you come across someone good and want to take things ahead, you’ll obviously have to meet him/her in person.
 But the big question is – Is it the right time?
 We help you decide when is the right time to plan your first date…

 1. Go Through The Profile